programminghoch10/Lygisk/README.md

 ## Installation

 We recommend installation via recovery.
+Just rename the downloaded file to `.zip` and sideload it.

 Installing by patching bootimages should also work, but if you intend to use that way you might as well use [Magisk](https://github.com/topjohnwu/Magisk) in the first place.